IasonasPap/Evolution/README.md

 ## Technologies Used

-This project is Developed with node.js runtime and npm.
+This project is developed with node.js runtime.

 ### Build Automation:

 - nodemon

+- npm

+- bower

 ### Testing: